 Altering my mindset in that way was instrumental in the growth of my yoga business.

 As self-employed new yoga teachers, we are yoga entrepreneurs and the founder of our own yoga business.
 Therefore we need to start thinking like a business!

 2. Separate your personal and business interactions

 One of the first things you should consider doing is keeping your business ‘Business’ and your personal ‘Personal.’

 A good way to do that is to have dedicated channels of contact.
-We might not all want to have two mobile phones in our pocket, but you may not want your personal number being publicly available.
+We might not want to have two mobile phones in our pocket, but you don’t want your personal number being publicly available.

 Having a dedicated email address is a win, especially if your own email is something like [email protected] It should have an air of professionalism about it!